ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/initialconditions/index.rst

 Where :math:`\,_2F_1` is the ordinary hypergeometric function.

 Unlike both the Plummer and King profiles, the distribution function for the Elson profile cannot be written analytically.
-To genereate the initial conditions, we directly integrate the density and potential functions to numerically compute :math:`f(E)`, and draw our velocity samples from that (see appendix B of `Grudic et al., 2018
+To generate the initial conditions, we directly integrate the density and potential functions to numerically compute :math:`f(E)`, and draw our velocity samples from that (see appendix B of `Grudic et al., 2018